Marjoe Gortner

-Hugh Marjoe Ross Gortner (born January 14, 1944) is a former evangelist preacher and actor.
-He first gained public attention during the late 1940s when his parents arranged for him to be ordained as a preacher at age four, due to his extraordinary speaking ability.
-He was the youngest known in that position.
+Hugh Marjoe Ross Gortner (born January 14, 1944) is an American former evangelist preacher and actor.
+He first gained public attention during the late 1940s when his parents arranged for him to be ordained as a preacher at age four due to his extraordinary speaking ability, making him the youngest known in that position to this day.
 As a young man, he preached on the revival circuit and brought celebrity to the revival movement.

-He became a celebrity again during the 1970s when he starred in Marjoe (1972), a behind-the-scenes documentary about the lucrative business of Pentecostal preaching, which won the 1972 Academy Award for Best Documentary Film.
-That documentary now is noted as one of the most vehement criticisms of Pentecostal preaching.
+As an adult, Gortner, having grown regretful, admitted that his days as a child evangelist were filled with fake stories, lies and the sales of fake "holy" or healing items.
+Marjoe (1972) is a behind-the-scenes documentary about him and the lucrative business of Pentecostal preaching, in which he actively participated.
+The film won the Academy Award for Best Documentary Feature Film, and it became known as a prominent criticism of Pentecostal preaching.
+Gortner had an acting career from the 1970s to the 1990s, which included a main role in the space opera film Starcrash (1978) and guest spots on several TV series, and also released a musical studio album titled Bad but Not Evil in 1972.

 Early life

 Hugh Marjoe Ross Gortner was born in 1944 in Long Beach, California, into a family with a long evangelical heritage.
 The name "Marjoe" is a portmanteau of the biblical names "Mary" and "Joseph".
 His father, Vernon Robert Gortner, was a third-generation Christian evangelical minister who preached at revivals.
 His mother Marge, who has been labelled as "exuberant," was the person who introduced him as a preacher, and is notable for his success as a child.
 Vernon noticed his son's talent for mimicry and his fearlessness of strangers and public settings.
 His parents claimed the boy had received a vision from God during a bath, and he started preaching.
 Marjoe later said that was a fictional story that his parents forced him to repeat.
 He claimed they compelled him to do that by using mock-drowning episodes; they did not beat him as they did not want to leave bruises that might be noticed during his many public appearances.

 They trained him to deliver sermons, complete with dramatic gestures and emphatic lunges.
 When he was four, his parents arranged for him to perform a marriage ceremony attended by the press, including photographers from Life and Paramount studios.
 Until his teenage years, Gortner and his parents traveled throughout the United States holding revival meetings, and by 1951 his younger brother Vernoe had been incorporated into the act.
-As well as teaching Marjoe scriptural passages, his parents also taught him several money-raising tactics, including the sale of supposedly "holy" articles at revivals.
-He would promise that such items could be used to heal the sick and dying.

 By the time he was sixteen, his family had amassed what he later estimated to be three million dollars.
 Shortly after Gortner's sixteenth birthday, his father absconded with the money.

-In the years that followed, Gortner took a break from preaching.
-He grew resentful of his parents and bitter over the childhood they had forced upon him.
-At age 20, Gortner considered suing his parents, but never did.